lixiaonin/workflow/README.md

 ![alt text](https://raw.githubusercontent.com/lixiaonin/workflow/master/Screen%20Shot%202017-06-16%20at%208.46.03%20PM.png)

-If error happens, a message should be printed with erro details and the current step being attempted.
+If error happens, a message should be printed with error details and the current step being attempted.
 ![alt text](https://raw.githubusercontent.com/lixiaonin/workflow/master/Screen%20Shot%202017-06-16%20at%208.49.00%20PM.png)